tundraka/analysis/classes/notes/R-Programming-W2.md

 myFunc(2) # returns 4
 ```
 The following example will cause an error because the param `b` is used in the
-body of the function, we notice that the function will execute up to the point
+body of the function, notice that the function will execute up to the point
 where the error occurs.
 ```R
 myFunc <- function(a, b) {